thomasvrussell/snail/README.rst

 Quick start guide
 -----------

-We prepared several jupyter notebooks as quick tutorials of our package.
+We prepared several jupyter notebooks as quick tutorials to use our package in a friendly way.

 - `1-Access_to_Archival_ObservationData.ipynb </snlstm/notebooks/1-Access_to_Archival_ObservationData.ipynb>`_: this notebook is to show how to access to the **spectral-observation dataset** and **the auxiliary photometry dataset**.